 The aim of this ICoP is to identify the principal planning, management and supervisory requirements necessary to establish safe systems of work for tree work operations at height.
-Correct consideration, and application, of these elements will assist in the creation and maintenance of a safe working environment, thereby increasing productivity and reducing margins of risk and incidents, including near misses, injuries and fatalities.
+Correct consideration, and application, of these elements will assist in the creation and maintenance of a safe working environment, thereby increasing productivity and reducing margins of risk that may result in accidents and incidents, including near misses, injuries and fatalities.

-Many of the guiding principles and considerations outlined within this ICoP may also be used in the planning, management and implementation of other arboricultural operations, e.g. ground-based chainsaw activities.
+Many of the guiding principles and considerations outlined within this ICoP may also be used in the planning, management and implementation of other tree work operations, e.g. ground-based chainsaw activities.